Statement by Greg Bohl

 Building a Legal Career Without a Law Degree

-After moving to Los Angeles and working in several legal positions during the mid to late 1980s, when I was 27 I was hired as the Legal Director of an international religious organization.
-My monthly salary was set at $31,250 after I located and froze approximately $15.5 million in cash and real estate—assets the organization didn’t even know existed.
+After moving to Los Angeles and working in several legal positions during the mid to late 1980s, when I was 27 I was hired as the legal director of an international religious organization with operations in 37 countries.
+According to Google, my salary in 1989 ranked among the top one percent of the highest salaries in the world.
+It was set after I located and froze approximately $15.5 million in cash and real estate—assets the organization didn’t even know existed.
 These properties had been fraudulently transferred to another legal entity by the organization’s former bishop in California.
+The resulting court battle—fought against some of the most experienced law firms in the country—lasted several years, beginning in the Los Angeles County Superior Court and ending in the U.S. District Court.

-Being hired as the Legal Director of a century-old religious organization operating in 37 countries was the opportunity of a lifetime—especially for someone with my background and without a law degree.
+Being hired as the legal director of an international religious organization was the opportunity of a lifetime—especially for someone with my background and without a law degree.
 The organization’s Apostle (leader) and its Supreme Council of Bishops believed in me and trusted me.
+I was extremely lucky and blessed, but the job was also incredibly demanding—especially with no formal legal training or law degree.
+I spent countless long, torturous, sleepless nights reading and researching while the rest of the world slept.
+It was truly “on-the-job training.”

 The day before the trial started in federal court in Los Angeles, the Apostle told me, "Greg, it doesn't matter if you win, as long as you do the best you can."
 He turned to leave, but suddenly turned around and said, "But it's better if you win."
 I laughed.
-And we did win - BIG.
+And we did win—BIG.
 I retired at 35 and purchased a home in Coral Gables, Florida, and 230 apartments.

 Years earlier, I had worked with a former Chapter 7 bankruptcy trustee in Los Angeles who had practiced bankruptcy law for more than 50 years.
 In 2009, I founded LawDocs, which developed consumer bankruptcy training programs for lawyers.
 For 6 years, I also taught a consumer bankruptcy course for lawyers looking to start a consumer bankruptcy practice or expand upon an existing practice.